kubeflow/spark-operator/docs/automated-dependency-updates.md

 ### Test the Update Workflow Manually

 1. Go to Actions tab in GitHub
-2. Select "Update Spark Base Version"
+2. Select "Update Spark Version"
 3. Click "Run workflow"
 4. Enter a version (e.g., `v1.9.18`)
 5. Verify the PR is created correctly